amorphia/eat/README.md

 ## Project Status

-Woof, this is still very much a work in progress, but a few things a re floating to the top of my to-do list:
+Woof, this is still very much a work in progress, but a few things are floating to the top of my to-do list:
 * Fix some UI/UX issues that still linger
 * Add more instructional tours for various parts of the site
 * Add ability to compare more than two people (or at least match two people that aren't you)